-As a child you learned to ask your mother for something differently than how you asked your father.
-In the same way you learned your parent's needs and responses, you must also get to know your prospects and what it'll take to solve their problems.
-Every buyer is different, and while you always need to ask for the business, you also need to ask in a way they can relate to.
+As a child you learned to ask your mother for something differently than the way you asked your father.
+In the same way you learned your parent's needs and responses, you must also get to know your prospects and what they need to solve their problems.
+Every buyer is different, and while you always need to ask for the business, you also need to ask in a way they can relate to.←Tweet This

 Tap the brakes when moving towards the close.
 Make sure things aren't going too fast.
-Even if you're showing your stuff, sending collateral, and giving pricing a client might still not feel like you're focused on his success.
-Take the time to build a relationship where the client feels you're a truly credible resource and not just self serving.
+Even if you're showing your stuff, sending collateral, and giving pricing, a client might still not feel like you're focused on his success.
+Take the time to build a relationship where the client feels you're a truly credible resource and not just self serving.←Tweet This

 3. Salespeople Don’t Overcome Objections, Prospects Do